-As we’re leaving, I remarked to my friend that, just for the hardware, the margin on a lease must be astronomical, considering how low the resale value of a smartphone is.
-But my friend informs me that, to lower their costs, every time you go in for an upgrade, the retailer more or less sells your old phone back to the OEM, who does a little light refurbishing and then punts these devices in bulk into a developing market—a euphemism for a country where the buildings are still tattered from the last civil war or the peasantry have all been displaced and reduced to hawkers and bricklayers, if they aren’t combing through garbage for a living.
+As we’re leaving, I remarked to my friend that, just for the hardware, the margin on a lease must be fairly wide, considering how low the resale value of a smartphone is.
+But my friend informs me that, to lower cost, every time you go in for an upgrade, the retailer more or less sells your old phone back to the OEM, who does a little light refurbishing and then punts these devices in bulk into a developing market—a euphemism for a country where the buildings are still tattered from the last civil war or the peasantry have all been displaced and reduced to hawkers and bricklayers, if they aren’t combing through garbage for a living.

 Think about that: every impression of these industries that the public is imbued with is one of buoyancy, bedazzlement and pure intelligence.
 Meanwhile, these companies are balancing the books with third world fire sales.

-And yet the technologies they mean to imprison us with are so…. crude.
+Yet—again—the technologies they mean to imprison us with are so…. crude.
 Internet traffic runs through transoceanic cables the way the telegraph did at the close of the horse and buggy era.
 When 5G comes online it will require a massive new infrastructure that can be traced, ultimately, to a surge protector in a wall outlet.
 And when these batty, syphilitic billionaires and virginal, glorified sysadmins tell us about the singularity, they’re talking about an autonomic simulacrum of the übermensch, what VR masturbation is to hot, sticky sex.
 We’re moving backwards, not forwards.
-Wireless signaling, photography, the combustion engine, conventional aircraft, even rocketry—none of these is fundamentally different today than they were at inception, they’re just spiffier.
-Granted, there are still actual and theoretical game changers: anti-gravity, fusion, quantum, nanotech, AI, genetic engineering.
+Wireless signaling, photography, the combustion engine, conventional aircraft, even rocketry—none of these is fundamentally different today than they were at their inception, they’re just spiffier.
+Granted, there are still theoretical game changers: anti-gravity, fusion, quantum, nanotech, AI, genetic engineering.
 But do any of these developments portend spiritual or intellectual advancement?
 Of course not—on the contrary.
-Mankind is the only known species capable of true (i.e., conscientious) cruelty, and we can’t even eradicate the mosquito without taking ourselves out with it.
+Mankind is the only known species capable of true (i.e., premeditated) cruelty, and we can’t even eradicate the mosquito without taking ourselves out with it.
 Measured in terms of the ratio of arithmetical figuring to grandiosity of outcome, the capacity to immolate half the solar system remains our greatest technological achievement—our greatest achievement, period, if the technological inclination is our foremost distinction as creatures.